+MA-05 Overview

-MA-05 Overview Housing Market Analysis Overview:
+Housing Market Analysis Overview:

-Housing production in the Prince Wiliam Area (to include both market rate and affordable housing) outpaced population growth between 2018 and 2023, with an increase of 9.7% of housing units, and a 3.3% population growth.
+Housing production in the Prince Wiliam Area outpaced population growth between 2018 and 2023, with an increase of 9.7% of housing units, and a 3.3% population growth.
 However, since 2010, the Prince Wiliam Area population has grown by more than 20%, and the number of housing units is catching up with that growth.